apache/pulsar/site2/docs/deploy-monitoring.md

 ## Collect metrics

-You can choose the following ways to collect metrics:
+You can collect broker stats, ZooKeeper stats, and BookKeeper stats.

 ### Broker stats